AlperSakarya/lsoc/README.md

 # myls<br>
-A small Pyhton package that lets you view files access rights with octal<p>
+A small Pyhton package that lets you view file and directory access rights with octal<p>
 Like this:<br>
 ~/P/myls ❯❯❯ stat -c "%a %n" *<br>
 775 myls.py<br>